-TRICK BABIES:
+TRICK BABIES

-WHO'S MY DADDY WHERE'S MY DADDY MISS YOU DADDY KISS YOU DADDY LOVE YOU DADDY NEED YOU DADDY OH MY DADDY LET'S PLAY DADDY PLEASE STAY DADDY DOWN IN NEW ORLEANS

-WHAT'S THE MATTER, DADDY CAT GOT YOUR TONGUE YOUR TRAIN DON'T RUN DOWN THIS WAY WHAT'S THE MATTER, DADDY YOU LOST YOUR TICKET YOU COULDN'T STICK IT ONE MORE TIME YOU COULDN'T STAY YOU WOULDN'T STAY WAY DOWN HERE IN NEW ORLEANS
+WHO'S MY DADDY

+WHERE'S MY DADDY

+MISS YOU DADDY

+KISS YOU DADDY

+LOVE YOU DADDY

+NEED YOU DADDY

+OH MY DADDY

+LET'S PLAY DADDY

+PLEASE STAY DADDY

+DOWN IN NEW ORLEANS

+WHAT'S THE MATTER, DADDY

+CAT GOT YOUR TONGUE

+YOUR TRAIN DON'T RUN

+DOWN THIS WAY

+WHAT'S THE MATTER, DADDY

+YOU LOST YOUR TICKET

+YOU COULDN'T STICK IT

+ONE MORE TIME

+YOU COULDN'T STAY

+YOU WOULDN'T STAY

+WAY DOWN HERE IN NEW ORLEANS

-LET ME TELL YOU SOMETHING, DADAY YOU FORGOT YOUR ADDRESS YOU GOT IN SOME MESS WITH ANOTHER MAN'S WIFE WE^TLL BUY YOU A MAP PUT YOUR FINGER ON IT PUSH IT DOWN THE MISSISSIPPI AND STOP DOGGONE IT YOU IN NEW ORLEANS OH YES THAT'S NEW, NEW ORLEANS
+TELL ME SOMETHING, DADDY FORGOT YOUR ADDRESS YOU GOT IN SOME MESS WITH ANOTHER MAN'S WIFE WELL BUY YOU A MAP PUT YOUR FINGER ON IT PUSH IT DOWN THE MISSISSIPPI

+AND STOP DOGGONE IT YOU IN NEW ORLEANS OH YES THAT'S NEW, NEW ORLEANS

+COBALT BLUE & TRICK BABIES

+WAY DOWN

+WAY DOWN

+COME ON DADDY

-COBALT AND TRICK BABIES: WAY DOWN
+COME ON WAY, WAY DOWN

-WAY DOWN COME ON DADDY COME ON WAY, WAY DOWN LOW DOWN, BREAK DOWN STOMP DOWN TO NEW ORLEANS
+LOW DOWN, BREAK DOWN

+STOMP DOWN TO NEW ORLEANS

+NO WE AIN'T GOOD LOOKING

+WE BUILT FOR SPEED

+WE GOT EVERYTHING A SWEET PAPA NEED

+MY SUGAR'S SWEET, OH YEAH AND SO'S

+MY MEAT

-NO WE AIN'T GOOD LOOKING WE BUILT FOR SPEED WE GOT EVERYTHING A SWEET PAPA NEED MY SUGAR'S SWEET, OH YEAH AND SO TS MY MEAT THE ONLY WAY YOU EVER GONNA GET YOU A PIECE
+THE ONLY WAY YOU EVER GONNA GET YOU

+A PIECE

-COBALT AND TRICK BABIES: IS IF YOU GET DOWN
+IS IF YOU GET DOWN

+WAY DOWN

-IS IF YOU GET DOWN WAY DOWN WAY DOWN TO NEW ORLEANS
+WAY DOWN TO NEW ORLEANS

-WHO'S MY DADDY WHERE'S MY DADDY HELLO DADDY GOODBYE DADDY MISS YOU DADDY KISS YOU DADDY HOLD ME DADDY SCOLD ME DADDY LET'S PLAY DADDY PLEASE STAY X DADDY DOWN IN NEW ORLEANS ACT I, Scene 9
+WHO'S MY DADDY

+WHERE'S MY DADDY

+HELLO DADDY

+GOODBYE DADDY

+MISS YOU DADDY

+KISS YOU DADDY

+HOLD ME DADDY

+SCOLD ME DADDY

+LET'S PLAY DADDY

+PLEASE STAY DADDY

+DOWN IN NEW ORLEANS

-Jessica Five's house.
-ShE is seated on her flowered throne. her body sways in small continuous circles as she moans. her gutteral sounds are echoed by the four DRUMMERS that flank her.
-Intermittently the moaning resolves into a clicking of her teeth as she draws in a deep breath.
-This sound is re-enforced by a seemingly GIANT figure that dominates the space behind her, towering above her throne and wielding a giant rattle.
-She lifts a bottle of rum to her lips, coughs a hot breath and hands it to CALLY who takes a quick sip and hands it back.
+JESSICA FIVE's house.
+SHE is seated on her flowered throne.
+Her body sways in small continuous circles as SHE moans.
+Her gutteral sounds are echoed by the FOUR DRUMMERS who flank her.
+Intermittently the moaning resolves into a clicking of her teeth as SHE draws in a deep breath.
+This sound is reinforced by a seemingly GIANT FIGURE that dominates the space behind her, towering above her throne and wielding a giant rattle.
+SHE lifts a bottle of rum to her lips, coughs a hot breath and hands it to CALLY who takes a quick sip and hands it back.
 JESSIE smiles as CALLY pats her chest, shuts her eyelids and sucks in a mouthful of cooling air.
 Then JESSIE extends her hands to CALLY and repeats:

-JESSICA FIVE: The nail clippings All from his left hand Your morning water Your wedding band
+The nail clippings

+All from his left hand

+Your morning water

+Your wedding band

+The clothes he wore

+Next to his skin

+His picture

-The clothes he wore Next to his skin his picture A long hat pin
+A long hat pin

-CALLY delivers the items as JESSIE requests them.
+(CALLY delivers the items as JESSIE requests them.
 JESSIE flourishes open a red kerchief and drops the nail clippings into it.
-She places the picture wrapped in the underwear over the clippings, gathers the corners of the kerchief together, weaving them through the wedding band.
+SHE places the picture wrapped in the underwear over the clippings, gathers the corners of the kerchief together, weaving them through the wedding band.
 CALLY takes the hat pin from her hat, uncovering her head, and hands the pin to JESSIE who pierces the kerchief with it and begins to sing in a sustained obligato, spiraling up the scale.
-She bends CALLY backward, placing the gris-gris on her groin, sprinkling ' it with a few drops of the morning water Cally has brought to her in a small jar.
+SHE bends CALLY backward, placing the gris-gris on her groin, sprinkling it with a few drops of the morning water CALLY has brought to her in a small jar.

-At this moment, the drums strike up the ceremonial rhythm and JESSIE commences to sing a voodoo chant which is answered antiphonally by the five male MUSICIANS.
-She calls forth the ELEMENTS:
+At this moment, the drums strike up the ceremonial rhythm and JESSIE commences to sing a voodoo chant which is answered antiphonally by the FIVE MALE MUSICIANS.
+SHE calls forth the ELEMENTS)

-JESSICA FIVE: ...Wind...Water...Fire...Earth
+JESSICA FIVE (Continued) ...
+Wind ...
+Water ...
+Fire ...
+Earth ...

-Each element is a female celebrant who cleverly manipulates five props: various fans for wind; liquid filled gourds for water; candles for fire; sprigs and branches of healing plants for earth.
+(EACH ELEMENT is a female celebrant who cleverly manipulates five props: various fans for wind; liquid filled gourds for water; candles for fire; sprigs and branches of healing plants for earth.